daniarherikurniawan/SPARK/README.md

 	3. ShuffleBlockFetcherIterator
 		- Log: hasNext ??  numBlocksProcessed: X numBlocksToFetch Y
 		- block is represented by data that is stored in other node.
-In current config, there are only counted as 2 different blocks
+In this current configuration, there are only counted as 2 different blocks
 		- maxBytesInFlight = 50 MB (according to code in ShuffleBlockFetcherIterator)
 		```
 		    logInfo("on BlockStoreShuffleReader Iterator")